tairasoul/YADMB/README.md

 # how to use

-simply install all the required packages, change your-token to your bot's token in config.json, and run node bot.mjs
+simply install all the required packages, change your-token to your bot's token in config.json, and run node dist/bot

 OR